What I Believe

 Statement of Faith

-I believe all Scripture is the infallible and inerrant Word of God.
+I believe all Scripture, from Genesis 1:1 to Revelation 22:21, is the authoritative, infallible, and inerrant Word of God.
 All Scripture is given by the inspiration of God and is profitable for doctrine, for reproof, for correction, and for instruction in righteousness.

 Scripture states that it is able to equip us for every good work.
 Therefore, I believe that the Bible alone, as believers apply it to their lives, is a sufficient resource to prepare them to handle all the challenges of life and ministry.